-Understanding how to write a career plan is key to make partner and stay there.
+Understanding how to write a career plan if you are a lawyer, accountant or consultant is key to make partner and stay there.
 As the saying goes, “fail to plan, plan to fail”.
 And this couldn’t be truer if you are wanting to progress your career in the professions.

 How to write a career plan